amottini/website/content/home/about.md

 # About Me

 I am a Data Scientist at the Innovation and Research Team in the [Amadeus IT Group](http://www.amadeus.com/ "Amadeus's Homepage") .
-My main activities include conceptualizing new research ideas, performing data analysis and developing prototypes for applications in the travel industry (airlines, airports, etc), helping solve business problems with innovative technologies.
-We collaborate with other internal teams, customers and third parties (academic, start-ups) on diverse topics such as applied machine learning, advertising, personalization and social media analysis.
+My main activities include conceptualizing new research ideas, developing prototypes and performing data analysis for applications in the travel industry (airlines, airports, etc), helping solve business problems with innovative technologies.
+We collaborate with other internal teams, customers and third parties (academic, start-ups) on diverse topics such as deep learning, digital advertising, personalization and social media analysis.

 In 2014 I obtained my Ph.D. in Automation and Signal Processing in [INRIA](https://www.inria.fr/centre/sophia "INRIA's Homepage") and the University of Nice Sophia Antipolis (France).
 My thesis was entitled ["Axonal Morphology Analysis: From Image Processing to Modeling"](https://hal.inria.fr/tel-01074620 "PhD Thesis") and focused on the morphological analysis and classification of axonal trees using different mathematical and machine learning techniques.